Eleanor Jane Campion

 I follow the sun, crossing the equator each year from the Abel Tasman in New Zealand to Wiltshire in the UK.

-I'm a fully qualified Ignatian spiritual director and artist, working mostly on Zoom.
-I hold a Masters in Adult Learning (Professional Coaching).
+I'm a fully qualified Ignatian spiritual director and professional artist.
+For the former, I work mostly on Zoom.
+I have a Masters in Adult Learning (Professional Coaching) from Middlesex University in the UK.
 In addition to general spiritual direction, I am qualified by the London Jesuits to offer their ancient method of spiritual formation, an astonishingly contemporary and personal transformation through a sort of pilgrimage or school of prayer and spiritual living.

 I'm working on tailoring the Exercises into shorter retreats and pilgrimages in everyday life.
-I am also working on workshops for artists and creatives, combining my two main skillsets.
+I am also working on workshops for artists and creatives, combining my main skillsets with a passion for facilitation and empowerment.

 -